DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 #### Linear Stretch

-Linear stretch allows for preprocessing of the image's dynamic range using 1 or 2 breakpoints.
+Linear stretch allows for pre-processing of the image's dynamic range using 1 or 2 breakpoints.
 All calculations are performed for every value in the image, without regard to channel.
+Parameters should be joined by spaces or commas and given as a single argument (e.g. use quotes to group parameters in the shell).

 In the one breakpoint version, 1 or 2 parameters are given to shift each pixel's value down by some amount.
 If only one parameter is given, the second